RDKonqueror/Calendar/README.md

 # Calendar

-Calendar layout with HTML and CSS.
+A Calendar layout made with HTML and CSS only.

+See the video shot on Youtube: https://youtu.be/zRQ4BGKFqaI